Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Appendix

 For further stability we found that multiplying the loss for terminal transitions by a factor $\lambda_T>1$ helped.
 Intuitively, doing so prioritizes correct predictions at the endpoints of the flow, which can then propagate through the rest of the network/state space via our bootstrapping objective.
 This is similar to using reward prediction as an auxiliary task in RL (Jaderberg et al., 2017).

 Here is a summary of the flow model hyperparameters:

 For MARS we use a learning rate of $2.5\times 10^{-4}$ and for PPO, $1\times 10^{-4}$.
 For PPO we use an entropy regularization coefficient of $10^{-6}$ and we set the reward $\beta$ to 4 (higher did not help).
 For MARS we use the same algorithmic hyperparameters as those found in \citet{xie2021mars}.
+For JT-VAE, we use the code provided by \citet{Jin_2020} as-is, only replacing the reward signal with ours.